xlanex6/nuxt-meilisearch/README.md

 ```

-Then is your template you can use all [Algolia Vue 3 Instantsearch](https://github.com/algolia/vue-instantsearch) components.
+Then is your template you can use all [Algolia InstantSearch]([https://github.com/algolia/vue-instantsearch](https://www.npmjs.com/package/vue-instantsearch)) components.

 example: